DrugBud-Suite/CADD_Vault/docs/Proteins/Protein Structure.md

 	- **[PinMyMetal](https://github.com/hhz-lab/PinMyMetal.git)**: Specific details about PinMyMetal, presumably a tool for predicting metal-binding sites in proteins, were not provided in the data fetched.
 - MD
 	- **[POVME2](https://durrantlab.pitt.edu/povme2/)**: POVME2 identifies druggable protein pockets and their unique conformations within molecular dynamics simulations, facilitating the discovery of novel pharmacologically active molecules.
+### Protonation
+- [propka](https://github.com/jensengroup/propka) - Predicts the pKa values of ionizable groups in proteins and protein-ligand complexes based in the 3D structure.
 ### Partial Charge Calculation
 - [alphaCharges](https://alphacharges.ncbr.muni.cz/)
 ### Datasets